dguess/mina-node-dashboard/README.md

     - Source: [IP Address]
     - Description: Prometheus

-(replace [IP Address] with the public IP address of your prometheus server)
+*replace [IP Address] with the public IP address of your prometheus server*

 ## Step 4: Install node_exporter on the Mina node

 As well as the Mina specific metrics we also want to capture the server metrics so we can see how the server is performing (eg. RAM usage, CPU, etc.).
-To enable this we need to install the node_exporter.
+To enable this you need to install the node_exporter.

 ### Create Prometheus system user / group
 We’ll create a dedicated Prometheus system user and group.
 The  -r or –system option is used for this purpose.